Richard Roberts (evangelist): Oral Roberts Evangelistic Association

 Roberts remarried and continued traveling, doing concerts, and singing on television.
 The concerts transformed into a combination of music, preaching and ministry events where Roberts prayed for people and people were testifying they had been healed.
 In 1982, Roberts held the first of many international crusades, starting with South Africa.
 According to the ministry website, oralroberts.com, Roberts has ministered in over 40 countries on six different continents including: Russia, India, Brazil, Australia, Niger, and Indonesia.

 Roberts continued holding domestic meetings and ministering on television programs.
 In 1984, Roberts begins a live daily one-hour program called Richard Roberts Live that combined ministry, music, and special guests such as Richard Kiel, known for his role as Jaws in the James Bond movies, and Donna Douglas, best known as Elly May Clampett in the television show The Beverly Hillbillies.

 In 1985, Oral Roberts stepped down, and Richard Roberts was elected president of Oral Roberts Evangelistic Association (OREA) by its board of directors.
 In 1986, Roberts worked with his father and helped found the International Charismatic Bible Ministries to support independent churches and ministries and help expand opportunities for student recruitment for ORU.

 In 1987, Roberts was elected as the executive vice president of Oral Roberts University, and was involved in all areas of administration, presiding over the ORU chapel services.
 During the same time period, Roberts continued daily television, domestic crusades with his father, his own international crusades, and speaking at churches and conferences across the country.
 In 1992, Oral Roberts announced to the board that he was resigning as president of ORU.

 Oral Roberts University

 Serving dual roles

-On January 27, 1993, the Board of Regents elected Roberts as the second president of the university.
-Reports showed the University is in debt as much as $52 million, with tuition and fees not keeping up with expenses.
+On January 27, 1993, the board of regents elected Roberts as the second president of the university.
+Reports showed the university was in debt as much as $52 million, with tuition and fees not keeping up with expenses.
 Roberts assembled a team from his executive staff to work with him on resolving the financial problems.